Simultaneous B.A./M.A. Degree

 Number of courses required

-In addition to the normal requirements for the B.A. in East Asian Studies published in Yale College Programs of Study (YCPS), students must complete eight graduate-level courses with grades of A in at least two term courses (or in one year course) and with a B average in the remaining ones.
+In addition to the normal requirements for the B.A. in East Asian Studies published in Yale College Programs of Study (YCPS), students must complete eight graduate-level courses and earn qualitative grades of Honors, High Pass, or Pass.
+At least two grades of Honors are required, and all grades must average High Pass in order to fulfill requirements for the master’s degree.

 Approval of course schedules

-Following notification that they have been accepted into the Program for the Simultaneous Award of the Bachelor’s and Master’s Degrees, students must have their course schedules approved each term both by the director of undergraduate studies and by the director of graduate studies.
+Following notification that they have been accepted into the Program for the Simultaneous Award of the Bachelor’s and Master’s Degrees, students should consult each term with the director of undergraduate studies and the director of graduate studies.

 Courses counted toward both the B.A. and M.A. degrees

-Students may count up to two courses toward fulfillment of both the undergraduate and graduate portions of the requirements for the simultaneous degree.
+With the exception of the senior year requirement (more information below), students may not count any courses toward both the undergraduate and graduate requirements of the simultaneous degree.

-Directed Reading courses (usually numbered 900 in the departments in which they are offered) are not intended to substitute for graduate seminars in meeting the graduate portion of the requirements.
+Independent Study courses are not intended to substitute for graduate seminars in meeting the graduate portion of the requirements.
 These courses may only be used to fulfill the graduate requirements when staffing conditions, such as faculty leaves, limit the number (not the topic) of graduate seminars available to students pursuing the simultaneous degree.

 General Regulations for eligibility and the requirements for Simultaneous Award of the Bachelor’s and Master’s Degrees can be found online here.